alphagov/govuk-design-system/src/patterns/interruption-pages/index.md

 ## When not to use this pattern

-Only use Interruption pages if you’re confident that:
+Do not use Interruption pages unless you're confident that both:

-1. There’s evidence of a clear need to interrupt the user journey.
+- there’s evidence of a clear need to interrupt the user journey.
-2. This is the only way to give the user information and that they’d otherwise miss it.
+- it's the only way to give the user information and that they’d otherwise miss it

 Read guidance in the Service Manual, particularly to [Map and understand a user's whole problem](https://www.gov.uk/service-manual/design/map-a-users-whole-problem), to find ways to improve the user journey and the organisational processes behind them.

 ## How it works

 Interruption pages pause the user journey to show important information.
+Use Interruption pages sparingly, as they get less effective the more often users see them.

-On the page, the important information is shown within an Interruption panel, to help ensure the user does not miss it.
+All important information on the page is shown within an Interruption panel, to help ensure the user does not miss it.

-The panel includes a ‘continue’ button that the user must interact with to resume their journey.
+The panel includes a ‘continue’ button that the user must interact with to continue their journey.
 Information within the panel is usually shown as heading with some description text, possibly with bullet points and numbered steps.

 Keep information within the panel short.
 Do not place any other components or form elements inside the panel.

+### Back links and cancel buttons

+The Interruption page includes a back link at the top of a page, to allow users to go back to the previous page they were on.

+If it’s helpful for users to jump back to another point in the journey, such as the start of a section, add a link and group it alongside the continue button.
+Write link text that describes the action it performs or the page it will take the user.

+Do not add links that duplicate the back link.

 ## Research on this pattern